Researcher of Political Science & Classical Islam. Initiated by the Khwajagan i-Naqshband.

 Both groups envision a unique pan-Zionist state under their individual Messiahs (Jesus and the Jewish Messiah) in the Middle East and seek to erase Arab presence totally from the Middle East as they did to the Native Americans in North America.

 The West’s blind support for Israel fueled by dispensationalism theology of the delusional ‘Christian-right’, and America’s historic demonization of Arabs in Hollywood, continued Gulf Wars and now open arming of terrorists demonstrates this clearly.

-Both groups advocate a misappropriated and corrupted form of the Arab polygenism theory and ironically do not believe Arabs are Adamic peoples.
-They accordingly refer to Arabs as “Savages” and “primitive” in their media as they did in the past with other groups and even when sending aid to Syria, perfer Kurds and Turkish origin Syrians to Arabs.
+Both groups advocate a misappropriated and corrupted form of the Arab polygenism theory of pre-Adamism and ironically do not believe Arabs are Adamic peoples, referring to them as pre-Adamic, pre-Adamites.
+Thus they accordingly refer to Arabs as “savages” and “primitive”, “swinging on trees three-thousand years ago” in their media as they did in the past with other groups and even when sending aid to Syria, prefer Kurds and Turkish origin Syrians to Arabs.

 Jewish Zionists hate Jesus and are vehemently anti-Christ while the Christian Zionists are vehemently anti-Semitic, hence the migration of European Jews to the Arab Middle East.

 2. Islamism/Pan-Islamism: This technically began with the Abbasid revolt against the Umayyad kings with the aid of non-Arab Islamic mercenaries from Khorasan.
 It developed during the Abbasid era with the evolution of various schools of Fiqh etc., and evolved with the rise of the Ottoman Turks and Ayyubids.
 Other post-Ottoman and post-Ayyubid forms of pan-Islamism grew into terrorist and other movements like the Ikhwan and Al Qaeda and Daesh.